sourcegraph/sourcegraph-public-snapshot/doc/getting_started/choosing_the_right_deployment_model.md

 > NOTE: If you're still unsure how to best deploy Sourcegraph, [request a demo](https://about.sourcegraph.com/contact/request-demo/?form_submission_source=guides&utm_source=guides) to discuss your requirements with our deployment engineering team.

+See the [installing Sourcegraph page](../admin/index.md) for more information.

 ## Using the Sourcegraph resource estimator

-The [Sourcegraph resource estimator](..//admin/install/resource_estimator.md) is a configurable form that enables you to dial-in the specifics of your environment in order get prcise deployment recommendations.
+The [Sourcegraph resource estimator](../admin/install/resource_estimator.md) enables you to dial-in the specifics of your environment in order get precise deployment recommendations.

 ---